scipy/scipy/README.rst

 - develop tutorials, presentations, and other educational materials
 - maintain and improve `our website <https://github.com/scipy/scipy.org>`__
 - develop graphic design for our brand assets and promotional materials
-- translate website content
 - help with outreach and onboard new contributors
 - write grant proposals and help with other fundraising efforts

 If you’re unsure where to start or how your skills fit in, reach out!
-You can ask on the mailing list or here, on GitHub, by opening a new issue or leaving a comment on a relevant issue that is already open.
+You can ask on the mailing list or here, on GitHub, by leaving a comment on a relevant issue that is already open.

-Our preferred channels of communication are all public.

-If you are new to contributing to open source, `this guide <https://opensource.guide/how-to-contribute/>`__ helps explain why, what, and how to successfully get involved.
+If you are new to contributing to open source, `this guide <https://opensource.guide/how-to-contribute/>`__ helps explain why, what, and how to get involved.

 .. image:: https://img.shields.io/badge/powered%20by-NumFOCUS-orange.svg?style=flat&colorA=E1523D&colorB=007D8A
   :target: https://numfocus.org